 10-10 Golf Croquet

 The intention is to encourage a fast flowing game, enjoyable both for players and spectators.
-Running around the courts should not prove necessary, the best way to save time is to think ahead when planning shot selections and to be in place and ready and to shoot as soon as the previous turn ends.
-Players who swing repeatedly over the ball may be at a disadvantage but the extra accuracy that this generates provides some compensation.
+Running is not permitted should not prove necessary, the best way to save time is to think ahead when planning shot selections and to be in place and ready and to shoot as soon as the previous turn ends.
+Players who swing repeatedly over the ball may be at a disadvantage but the extra accuracy that this may generate provides some compensation.

 10-10 Golf Croquet Rules

-The following rules are supplemental to the Golf Croquet rules as published by the CA.
+The following rules are supplemental to the Golf Croquet rules as published by Croquet England.

-- All games will be played with a referee in charge (RiC) who will also act as timekeeper.
-All players not in current play may be required to undertake this duty whether qualified referees or not.
-They will be expected to fault blatant crushes or double taps
+- All games will be played with a timekeeper.
+All players not in current play may be required to undertake this duty.
+Whether qualified referees or not, they will also be expected to fault blatant crushes or double taps and intervene if a wrong ball is played.

-- Each player in a game of Singles, or pair in a game of Doubles, will be allowed a fixed time limit, to be specified in the tournament regulations.
+- Each player in a game of Singles, or pair in a game of Doubles, will be allowed a fixed time limit, to be specified in the regulations for the tournament.
 In the case of 13 point games the suggested time limit is 10 minutes.
 Time is measured using two clocks each capable of recording to an accuracy of one second or less.

 - The clock of the team in play is stopped when a turn ends.
 A turn ends when all balls moved in the turn have stopped moving on the lawn or have left the court or (if earlier) when the next player strikes the ball.
 The next turn commences immediately unless there is a need for a referee or for a boundary ball (other than the next ball to be played) to be replaced.